 Students at the University of Detroit Jesuit High School and Academy began the new academic year exploring the newest building on campus.
-The new STEM (Science, Technology, Engineering and Mathematics) center, which opened today, is the first and only high school facility of its kind in Detroit.
+The new STEM (Science, Technology, Engineering and Mathematics) center, which opened in 2016, is the first and only high school facility of its kind in Detroit.
 The center represents the largest dollar investment in science and technology at any Michigan high school in recent years.
 The building is entirely privately funded through the generosity of the school’s alumni, parents, and friends.The four-level, 40,000-square-foot STEM center doubles the space for biology, chemistry, and physics programs, and provides labs for engineering and for the school’s nationally recognized eco-car and robotics programs.
 The center includes a spacious science classroom and laboratory exclusively for students in the seventh and eighth grades.

 “Preparing our young men to be tomorrow’s leaders continues here and now in Detroit, in the 465-year-old Jesuit tradition of formation of the whole person in mind, body, and spirit,” said school President Theodore G. Munz, S.J.
 “Critical thinking informed by theological inquiry prepares our students to serve others in many fields when they go out into the world.”